kora-projects/kora-docs/mkdocs/blog/en/kora-extending-framework-ecosystem.md

 ---

-# Compile-Time DI Makes Custom Integration Errors Cheap
+## Compile-Time DI Makes Custom Integration Errors Cheap { #compile-time-di-errors }

 There is another benefit to using custom modules in Kora.